pnp/blog/content/office-add-ins-community-call/2022-09-14/index.md

 **Does Blazor support async/await?**

-Yes, you can write c# code and use async/await.
-However Blazor WebAssembly runs in the JavaScript runtime, and therefore runs single-threaded.
+Yes, you can write C# code and use async/await.
+However, Blazor WebAssembly runs in the JavaScript runtime, and therefore runs single-threaded.
 Be careful not to call .Result, or Wait() as this can block the thread and lead to a deadlock.
-For more details, and patterns to consider, see https://github.com/dotnet/aspnetcore/issues/14253
+For more details, and patterns to consider, see https://github.com/dotnet/aspnetcore/issues/14253.

 **Bumping the One Outlook topic and wondering about improved Mac Outlook support.
 We still continue to face edge cases and inconsistencies on Mac surrounding writing base64 attachments, as well as inline images.**